Specicount/Specicount/README.md

         * her own research
         * the teaching of her students in the lab
 * Dr Ulrike Proske - Client
-    * Wishes to see APSA returned to its former usability
-    * Wishes to see APSA be 'future proofed' based on team recommendations
+    * Wishes to assist in the writing and publication of any materials.
 * Paige, Alex, Elliott, Matthew, Jack, Kavan, Zibo - Project Team
     * Wish to produce a useful & valuable product to the clients & the wider scientific community